 In addition to cases involving fathers who want to establish their rights as fathers through paternity testing, mothers may also have an interest in establishing the paternity of their children.
 Paternity must be established before a mother can hold an absent father responsible for paying child support for the care of the children.
 In Austin, paternity cases may be filed by the father, the mother, or the Texas Health and Human Services Commission.
 Challenges to the presumption of paternity may also be brought by fathers who question that they are the fathers of the children.
-If you are currently embroiled in a paternity dispute or want to establish either your paternity or that of the putative father, contact an Austin paternity law attorney at Kirker Davis LLP by calling (512) 764-7302.
+If you are currently embroiled in a paternity dispute or want to establish either your paternity or that of the putative father, contact an Austin paternity lawyer at Kirker Davis LLP by calling (512) 764-7302.

 According to data from the U.S. Census Bureau, there were 73.7 million children under the age of 18 in the U.S. in 2016.
 Of those children, 69 percent lived in two-parent homes.
 The other most common type of living arrangement was children living with single mothers at 23 percent.
 The Texas Legislative Council reports that there were 0.99 million single-parent households in Texas in 2014, which was an increase of 99 percent from 1990 when there were 0.5 million in the state.

-For unmarried parents and their children, establishing paternity is important.
+An uncontested divorce is a situation in which both parties are in For unmarried parents and their children, establishing paternity is important.
 Mothers of the children must establish paternity in order to secure child support to help them raise their children.
 Fathers must establish paternity before they can seek to have possession and access rights or joint conservatorship of their children.
 Children who do not have their paternity established may not receive the benefit of building strong relationships with their fathers and may be likelier to live in poverty.
 Establishing paternity can help to address each of these different types of problems and provide benefits to all who are involved.

 Establishing paternity is a legal process through which the legal relationship between an unmarried father and his children is recognized under the law.
 When paternity is established, the rights and obligations of the parents and the child are determined.
 Since these cases can be emotionally difficult and stressful, getting help from experienced family law attorneys may be important.
 The compassionate and knowledgeable attorneys at Kirker Davis LLP have helped many mothers and fathers to resolve their paternity disputes successfully and may be able to guide you through the process.

-Paternity may be established in a couple of different ways in Texas.
+IPaternity may be established in a couple of different ways in Texas.
 If the unmarried parents agree, they can sign a voluntary acknowledgment of the father’s paternity and file it with the state.
 After the paternity is established in this way, the custodial parent may seek child support, and the other parent may seek to establish their access rights.

 When a man and woman get married, the man is legally presumed to be the father of any children who are born during the marriage.
 Men will be presumed to be the fathers of any children who are born within 300 days of the men being married to the mothers.
 This means that if a divorce is finalized and a child is born 275 days later, the man will be presumed to be the father and may be required to pay child support.